RealFlow/Swift-CheatSheet/README.md

 ## Access Control

-### Overview

-  * Restricst access to parts of your code from code in other source files and modules
-  * You can assign specific access levels to individual types (classes, structures, and enumerations), as well as properties, methods, initialisers, subscripts
-  * Protocols can be restricted to a certain context, as can global constants, variables and functions
-  * Reduces the need to specify explicit access control levels by providing default access levels for typical scenarios
-  * Note
-    * Various aspics of your code that can have access control (properties, types, functions, etc) are referred as entities

-### Modules and Source Files

-  * Swift's access control model is base on the concept of modules and source files
-  * Module is a single unit code of distributions
-    * A framework or application buildt and shipped as a single entity that can be imported by another module with Swift's **import** keyword
-    * Each build target (such as an app bundle or framework) in Xcode is treated as a separate module in Swift
-  * A source file is a single Swift source code within a module (in effect a single file within an app or framework
-    * Though it is common to define individual types in a separate source files, a single source file can contain multiple types, functions, and so on

 ### Access Levels

   * **Overview**
-    * 3 different access levels
+    * 5 different access levels (Least to most restrictive)
-      * Public access
+      * Open access and Public access
         * Entities to be used within any source file from their defining module and also in a source file from another module that imports the defining module
-        * When specifying the public interface to a framework
+        * Used when specifying the public interface to a framework
+        * Open access applies only to classes and class members, and it differs from public access as follows:
+          * Classes with public access, or any more restrictive access level, can be subclassed only within the module where they’re defined.
+          * Class members with public access, or any more restrictive access level, can be overridden by subclasses only within the module where they’re defined.
+          * Open classes can be subclassed within the module where they’re defined, and within any module that imports the module where they’re defined.
+          * Open class members can be overridden by subclasses within the module where they’re defined, and within any module that imports the module where they’re defined.
       * Internal access
         * Entities to be used within any source file from their defining module, but not in any source file outside that module
-        * When defining an app's or framework's internal structure
+        * Used when defining an app's or framework's internal structure
+      * File Private access
+        * Entities to be used within its own defining source file
+        * Used when wanting to hide the implementation details of a specific piece of functionality.
       * Private access
-        * Restrict the use of an entity to its own defining source file
+        * Restrict the use of an entity to the enclosing declaration, and to extensions in the same file.
-        * To hide implementation of a specific piece of functionality
+        * Used when wanting to hide the implementation details of a specific piece of functionality when those details are used only within a single declaration.

   * **Guiding Principle of Access Levels**
     * No entity can be defined in terms of another entity that has a lower (more restrictive) access level
     * Example:
       * A public variable cannot be defined as having an internal or private type, because the type might not be available everywhere that the public variable is used
       * A function cannot have a higher access level than its parameter types and return type

   * **Default Access Levels**
     * Internal access with a few exceptions

   * **Access Levels for Single-Target App**
     * Typically you only need an internal access, unless you want to mark some parts of your code as private in order to hide their implementation details from other app's module.

   * **Access Levels for Framework**
-    * Public access, as you are building public facing interface
+    * Public access, as you are building public facing interface API (Façade)
-    * Note
     * Any internal implementation details can still be internal or private.

 ### Access Control Syntax